Lead Qualification: Lessons Learned from the Trenches and Front-lines

 Gaining the sales team’s feedback and most importantly, agreement on the definition of a SAL/SQL, is one of the cornerstones of sales/marketing alignment within an organization.

 Qualifying in this manner also gives you solid confirmation that your marketing activities are effective.
-Automation can take very educated guesses at buyer behavior, but there is no substitute to directly hearing, through a phone conversation, about the path that a buyer took to find you and research your business.
+Automation can take very educated guesses about buyer behavior, but there is no substitute to directly hearing, through a phone conversation, about the path that a buyer took to find you and research your business.
 Often times. you will get extra information on how to optimize those activities and make items like your keyword/pay-per-click strategy, website design/focus, and thought leadership activities more effective as you log call after call.

 Who Should Qualify?